Eveling23/Final-proyect/README.md

 Final proyect in coursera
 Getting and Cleaning Data Course Project

-This repository is a Eveling MT submission for Getting and Cleaning Data course project.
+This repository is a submission for Getting and Cleaning Data course project.
 It has the instructions on how to run analysis on Human Activity recognition dataset.

 Dataset
 Human Activity Recognition Using Smartphones